Contrasting Central Garden & Pet (NASDAQ:CENT) & Hydrofarm Holdings Group (NASDAQ:HYFM)

 |1.10%

-This table compares Central Garden & Pet and Hydrofarm Holdings Group’s revenue, earnings per share (EPS) and valuation.
+This table compares Central Garden & Pet and Hydrofarm Holdings Group’s top-line revenue, earnings per share and valuation.

 |Gross Revenue